-The MOCA Software Tool
+2.1 The MOCA Software Tool

 Mitigation of Obsolescence Cost Analysis (MOCA) is a software tool developed to enable the prediction of an optimum design refresh plan.
-Figure 3 describes the organization of the MOCA tool.
+Figure 2 describes the organization of the MOCA tool.

-- Inputs The basic input for the MOCA tool is a bill of materials (parts list) corresponding to the system to be analyzed.
-The critical information included in the parts list is the quantity, price, obsolescence date (see the next section), and qualification impact.
-In addition to the parts list, the partitioning of the parts onto boards is input.
-The other classes of inputs are the production plans, i.e., how many of each board are produced as a function of time (both initial manufacturing quantity and any subsequent manufacturing), and the dates of any preplanned design refreshes. - Generate event list Combine all the events (production, fixed design refreshes, and individual part obsolescence) onto a single timeline called an event list. - Determine cost of no refresh case Determine the effective life cycle cost of the event list with no added design refreshes.
-The solution serves as a baseline for the MOCA analysis.
-In this case obsolete parts are assumed to be either from existing stock, subject to lifetime buys or purchasable in the aftermarket (depending on user preferences on a per part basis). - MOCA cost analysis The MOCA cost analysis determines the life cycle cost of an event list.
-The non-recurring and the new production costs at design refreshes are computed through an interface to the Price Systems H and HL tools.
+• Inputs - The basic input for the MOCA tool is a bill of materials (parts list) corresponding to the system to be analyzed.
+The critical information included in the parts list is the price, obsolescence date (see Section 3), and gualification impact.
+In addition to the parts list, the partitioning of the parts onto boards is input (number of instances of a part on each board).
+The other classes of inputs are the production plans, i.e., how many of each board are produced as a function of time (both initial manufacturing quantity and any subsequent manufacturing), and the dates of any preplanned design refreshes.

-Figure 3: MOCA architecture.
+Figure 2.
+MOCA architecture.